17 Effective Ways To Get A Product Into A Gift Guide

 Lots of editors will simply go to your website and save the photos they want to use from there.

 The best way to keep track is simply make a spreadsheet in your Google docs.
-You can also purchase a planner if you like to write instead.
+You can also purchase a productivity planner that doubles as a daily planner if you like to write instead.

 Here's what you can keep track of:

 Website you contacted